 As an interesting side-note concerning Enfants, this music was among the last of his pieces that the composer was able to witness in concert.
 As recounted by Schmitt’s biographer, Yves Hucher, the occasion was an evening at the Cité internationale universitaire de Paris, where sitting amidst an audience of young people, Schmitt heard his Enfants performed alongside the poetry of Jacques Prévert.
 It was in May 1958 – less than three months before the composer’s death.

 Despite the music’s obvious charms, Enfants has been blessed with only a few commercial recordings.
 To my knowledge, the first recording was made in 1985 by the pianist Alain Raës and was released on a double LP album presenting six of Schmitt’s sets of solo piano pieces.
 Most of the contents of that recording, originally released on the FY label, was later reissued on CD by Solstice (including Enfants).

 Two decades later, in 2005 the pianist Laurent Wagschal recorded Enfants for the Saphir label, in a stunning interpretation that has now been reissued by Timpani, a classical label which, along with NAXOS, has done much to bring Schmitt’s music to the public.

 Happily, both the Raës and Wagschal interpretations are idiomatic, atmospheric, and technically flawless — and both are supported by quality recorded sound.

 But there’s more to the story of Enfants.
-As he was to do with many of his instrumental scores, Schmitt orchestrated this music.
-The composer once noted that the piano was “a convenient but disappointing substitute for the orchestra,” so it is hardly surprising that he was inspired to create a version of Enfants for orchestral forces.
+As he was to do with many of his scores, Schmitt orchestrated this music.
+The composer once noted that the piano was “a convenient but disappointing substitute for the orchestra,” so it is hardly surprising that he was inspired to create a version of Enfants for symphonic forces.